Human Rights, Immigration and Public Law

 Robert provides advice and representation for those seeking asylum or humanitarian protection in the UK under UK laws and the UN Convention on Refugees and human rights legislation.
 Cases he has been instructed in have involved high profile politically sensitive individuals.

 Robert has both written and delivered training on a wide range of immigration topics for ILPA (Immigration Law Practitioners Association), Lexis Nexis and other well-known providers.
 He also taught the post-graduate immigration law elective at BPP Law School whilst in private practice.
 He regularly produces legal updates for general publication and has, throughout his career, provided pro bono advice via various charitable organisations.
-In July 2020 Robert was appointed Senior Editor at Practical Law.
-He writes, delivers and commissions up-to-date content on UK immigration law for other lawyers in practice and HR advisers.
+As a Senior Editor at Practical Law he wrote, delivered and commissioned up-to-date content on UK immigration law for other lawyers in practice and HR advisers.

 Robert is a keen skier, even seeking out glacier skiing (sometimes in shorts) during the summer.
 He is a member of the Savage Club, London.